-Five Looks on a Book is a simple and fun activity that offers a nice twist on the traditional book report.
+Five Looks on a Book is a simple and fun activity that offers a nice twist on traditional book reports.
 Students name five adjectives that describe their book and then write one supporting detail for each adjective.
+You can have students list the adjectives and supporting details in a journal, or you can have them fill out the graphic organizer below instead.

 If you use this activity with students, I recommend having your own students brainstorm adjectives for books before showing them your list of 99 adjectives.
 In fact, why not make it a challenge?
 Tell them that you have a list of 99 adjectives and you want to see if they can come up with a list of 99 adjectives without looking at your list!